-With the constant pressures due to unbridled price competition and globalization, which has given manufacturing companies access to cheap labour in poor countries while forcing them to compete with each other continually, as if economic production were a sort of corporate or entrepreneurial Olympics where the winners are able to reap huge profits for their no-responsibility owners, while the losers disappear in a free-market-capitalist version of the survival of the fittest, or they are bought by other companies before rival companies have the chance to buy them, there is constant pressure to reduce production costs, regardless of how this reduction is achieved – even if it means underpaying one’s employees or suppliers, harming people or other living creatures, polluting the environment, ignoring safety regulations, and engaging in other harmful, illegal, or morally questionable practices.
+Because of the constant pressures due to unbridled price competition and globalization, which has given manufacturing companies access to cheap labour in poor countries while forcing them to compete with each other continually, as if economic production were a sort of corporate or entrepreneurial Olympics where the winners are able to reap huge profits for their no-responsibility owners, while the losers disappear in a free-market-capitalist version of the survival of the fittest, or they are bought by other companies before rival companies have the chance to buy them, there is constant pressure to reduce production costs, regardless of how this reduction is achieved – even if it means underpaying one’s employees or suppliers, firing a significant number of workers, harming people or other living creatures, polluting the environment, ignoring safety regulations, and engaging in other harmful, illegal, or morally questionable practices.

 Contrary to what the classical economists believed, it can happen, as a result of unbridled price competition, that a product’s price falls so low that it is not sufficient to ensure that the workers who labour to produce the product earn enough to keep body and soul together, for poverty, hunger, misery, and desperation can force people to continue working under deplorable conditions and for meagre pay that strip them of their dignity as human beings.
 If consumers care only about a product’s price, then it is obvious that most of them will prefer to buy the product at the lowest possible price, regardless of the harm and suffering, whether to humans or to other living creatures, which that low price may – and often does – conceal.